donnybrilliant/terminal.sh/README.md

 - move fileData handling from login.js to fileSystem.js?
 - send more data from tool on save - should content be description?
 - steal data
+- tool information on server might not be the smartest.
+- need to check vulnerable bollean on server.services

 FIX ASAP:

+- ssh
+- sniff for user roles
+- user roles list /etc/groups/ /etc/password
 - scan command (flags to show different info)
   I should use utils more places getUsers etc
   I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)